timminkov/rebaser/README.md

 ## Why?

 When someone breaks master, all branches need to be rebased to include a fix.
-This lets a single person do it instead of waiting for an individual.
+This lets a single person do it instead of waiting for a everyone to rebase their own branches.